markcmurphy/devdocs-portal/Orders.md

 Order resources use either the V2 or V3 REST APIs.
 See the corresponding API reference for each resource to determine the correct path.

 ## Order Products
 Product line items that belong to an order.
+For a list of all associated endpoints, visit the [Order Products](https://developer.bigcommerce.com/api-reference/store-management/orders/order-products/) reference page.

 ## Order Status
 v2